-The prospective oil resources presented in this Annual Information Form are for light/medium and heavy crude oil from the Corporation's license areas located in Iraq (Kurdistan Region), Nigeria, the AGC and Congo (Brazzaville).
-Each prospect relating to the Corporation's license areas was evaluated to determine the ranges of in-place and recoverable oil and was risked independently without dependency between potential prospect drilling outcomes.
+Each prospect relating to the Corporation's license areas was evaluated to determine the ranges of inplace and recoverable oil and was risked independently without dependency between potential prospect drilling outcomes.
 If discoveries are made, smaller-volume prospects may not be commercial to independently develop, although they may become candidates for satellite developments and tie-backs to existing infrastructure at some future date.
 The development infrastructure and data obtained from early discoveries will alter both geologic risk and future economics of subsequent discoveries and developments.

 If a discovery is made, the timing for development of prospective oil resources will be determined by Oryx Petroleum's long-term resource development plan and its forecast for economic conditions.
 Management uses integrated plans to forecast future development of prospective oil resources.
-These plans align current and planned production, current and forecasted market conditions, processing and pipeline capacities, capital spending commitments and related future development plans.
-These plans are reviewed and updated annually for internal and external factors affecting these planned activities.
+These plans align current and planned production, current and forecasted market conditions, processing and pipeline capacities, capital spending commitments, availability of funding and related future development plans.
+These plans are reviewed and updated annually for internal and external factors affecting these planned activities, including availability of funding.